ledm/bgc-val-public/README.md

 file are used to give apply a python function to the data as it is loaded.

 Typically, this is a quick way to convert the model or data so that they use the same units.
-With this is mind, most of the standard functions are basic convertions such as
+With this is mind, most of the standard functions are basic conventions such as
 * multiply by 100.
 * Divide by 1000
-* Add multple fields together
+* Add multiple fields together
 * Or simply do nothing, just load one field as is.

 However, more complex functions can also be applied, for instance:
-* Depth integtation
+* Depth integration
 * Global Total sum
 * Flux through a certain cross section.

 The operations in the `data_convert` and `model_convert` options can be any of the operations in `bgc-val-public/stdfunctions.py`.
-They can be also taken from a localfuntion in the localfunction directory.
+They can be also taken from a local function in the local function directory.
 More details below in the [Functions](#Functions) section.

 These functions take the netcdf as a dataset object.
-The dataset class defined in bgcvaltools/dataset.py and based on netCDF4.Dataset with added functionaility.
+The dataset class defined in bgcvaltools/dataset.py and based on netCDF4.Dataset with added functionality.